-Being a volunteer is a truly unbelievable experience that can shape your life.
+Being a volunteer in Africa is a truly unbelievable experience that can shape your life.
 You may have overheard some common misconceptions that are often associated with volunteering abroad, but while these myths can make you think twice about committing to signing up, we’re here to bust these pesky misunderstandings and help you find out the reality of overseas charity work.

 Here are some misconceptions you might hear along the way that we can set straight for you:

 You can only go if you want to volunteer in an orphanage

 There are wonderful opportunities to come and work with children in local areas but this option is by no means the end of the road.
 Overseas adventures through volunteering incorporate a vast selection of choices, from sports coaching to environmental projects, animal conservation, medical volunteering and more.

 So, if you wanted to do something that isn’t specifically working with children, then there’s no need to worry, there are alternatives for you.

 This misconception has been around for a while, and we’re not quite sure why, because it’s a definite myth.
 In fact, volunteers who sign up to programmes are actually helping to support further jobs for locals, in many cases.

 Think about the assistance that charities need to look after volunteers while they’re staying in a foreign country; there are so many roles that need to be filled!
 In some instances, if it weren’t for the charities and their projects, the community wouldn’t be able to survive, and the same goes for the charities; if the locals didn’t help, then there would be no programmes to run.

 Rest assured that if this is a concern for you, you’re not taking a role from a local, you’re aiding in creating one.

 Volunteering is all hard, manual labour